 But the real question is whether investing in shares is too risky.
 We don’t think it is—especially if you take a few steps to manage those risks.

-Then, you can diversify even further by investing in multiple ETFs.
-If you invested in both the NZ Top 50 and the US 500, you would be diversified in two countries—so if something happened to the entire NZ economy, some of your money would be safe in the US fund.
+For example, you could put some money in the NZ Top 50 Fund, which invests in NZ companies, and some money in the US 500 Fund, which invests in the top 500 American companies.
+If something happened to the entire NZ economy, some of your money would be safe in the US fund.
 The same goes for if something happened to the US’s economy.

 The other step is to make sure you have a long time frame.
 Shares do tend to move around a bit, certainly more than a bank account would.
 This means that your investment may lose some value in the next week, month, or even year!
 But it might also gain it back, and then some, in the time after that.
 It’s a bit of a rollercoaster, but over time, it tends to trend upwards—especially if you’re nice and diversified.